 If you still aren’t sold on a particular email technique, keep A/B testing different options to find the best one that works for your customer base and product line.

 How My Calm Blanket lowered cart abandonment by 18%

-ShipBob customer My Calm Blanket reduced cart abandonment and increased cart abandonment by offering free 2-day shipping, allowing them capture additional sales from people who value a speedy delivery.
+ShipBob customer My Calm Blanket reduced cart abandonment and increased conversions by offering free 2-day shipping, allowing them to capture additional sales from people who value a speedy delivery.

 The weighted blanket brand distributed inventory across the country, allowing them to reduce the shipping zones and costs associated with shipping orders to far away customers.
 By splitting inventory across Dallas, Chicago, Los Angeles, San Francisco, and New York fulfillment centers, My Calm Blanket can ensure inventory near US customers.